levoxtrip/TKB/docs/topics/JavaScript/ReactNative/Basics.md

 So the entry file of your app is gonna be `index.tsx`.
 So when you create a subfolder like `Station` you already enable the `/station` url endpoint you then can navigate to.

-You can create *dynamic route* with `url`parameter.
+You can create _dynamic route_ with `url`parameter.
 For that you name the file `[id].tsx`.
 This allows us to show whatever we pass through `/station/id` gonna render that `[id].tsx` component.
 Id can be a number, string.

 ### Navigation to router

-There are two ways to navigate the pages in the subfolders.
+There are two ways to navigate the pages in the subfolder.
 The first way is to create the native `<Link>` component from expo router and then create link to navigate to the specific page.
 `<Link href="{/station/1}">Go to Station 1</Link>`.
 This automatically create a button you can click.

 It is important that the names in the links have to match the file names in the folder structure.

-Or you do it programatically by importing router object from expo router and calling the `.push` or `.navigate()`method on it.
+Or you do it programmatically by importing router object from expo router and calling the `.push` or `.navigate()`method on it.
 For that we use a `Pressable` from react native

 ```JS
 <Pressable onPress={()=>router.push("/users/2")}></Pressable>
 ```

 So when you need the specific functionality of Link like press and hold you should use `<Link>`.
-Sometimes you want to link programatically for example when you want to navigate the user to a new side when the user fills out a form and hits onSubmit.
+Sometimes you want to link programmatically for example when you want to navigate the user to a new side when the user fills out a form and hits onSubmit.

 Also if you want to no just pass the route via a link it can make sense to make it with the pressable

 ```JS
 <Pressable
     onPress={()=> router.push({